Gangs in New Zealand: Mongrel Mob

 The Mongrel Mob was formed and organised in Hastings and Wellington in the early 1960s.
 Originally consisting of Pākehā youth, it became primarily Māori and Pacific Islander, like its Black Power rivals.
 The gang has been active in organised crime and has been involved in several murders.
-Its symbol is a bulldog wearing a German Stahlhelm helmet, and the gang makes use of other Nazi imagery.
+Its symbol is a bulldog wearing a German Stahlhelm, and the gang makes use of other Nazi imagery.
 Their colours are red and black.
 The Mongrel Mob is currently the largest gang in New Zealand.

 Rebels MC

 In 2010 members of the Australian motorcycle club the Rebels announced they would be establishing a presence in New Zealand in 2011.
 Rebels MC members have been sighted wearing their patches in various places throughout the North Island in early 2011.

 Road Knights MC

 The Road Knights motorcycle club operates in the South Island.
 They are based in Invercargill, Timaru and Dunedin.

 Rock Machine MC

 At the beginning of 2014, members of the Canadian motorcycle club the Rock Machine established a Nomad chapter in New Zealand.
 In August of the same year they publicly announced they had established a second chapter in Christchurch.